pynashorg/pynashorg.github.com/_posts/2013-02-13-modify-logger.md

 ##Modify Logger Output

-Recently I've run into the need to remove some information from all log output in a system at work, and a custom Handler or a Filter just wouldn't do.
+I'm a fan of the internal [Python logging module](http://docs.python.org/2.7/library/logging.html) and recently I've run into the need to remove some information from all log output in a system at work, and a custom Handler or a Filter just wouldn't do.

 Fortunately it's rather easy to modify the behavior of logging.Logger.